 Federal Employers Liability Act: An Explanation of Your Rights

 Federal Employers Liability ActWorkers’ compensation is the general coverage most workers have throughout the country.
 However, this insurance is only for public and private employers.
 It does not usually extend to government workers because the government is exempt from coverage under state laws.
-Federal workers in each industry have their own type of coverage for work-related injuries and illnesses.
-The Federal Employers Liability Act specifically provides protection for railroad workers.
+Federal workers in each industry have their type of coverage for work-related injuries and illnesses.
+The Federal Employers Liability Act specifically protects railroad workers.

 The railroad, since its earliest times, has always been a hazardous industry in which to work.
 Many people lost their lives building tracks across the country in the early years.
 Even today, despite safety measures, it is still quite dangerous to work the rails.

-If you are a railroad worker and have suffered an on-the-job injury, then it is essential that you understand your rights under FELA.
+If you are a railroad worker and have suffered an on-the-job injury, then you must understand your rights under FELA.
 Working with an attorney familiar with this law also is beneficial if you wish to seek the maximum possible compensation.

 A Clear Explanation of the FELA